 A programme from Esmond's second season at the Old Vic - 1926/27.

 Esmond's first notice, for his part in Richard III, did not hint at his future success.
-James Agate, having praised Edith Evans and Balliol Holloway for their performances, added: "But Mr Esmond Knight, as the Marquess of Dorset, reminded us more of the football pitch than a royal palace."
+Theatre critic James Agate, having praised Edith Evans and Balliol Holloway for their performances, added: "But Mr Esmond Knight, as the Marquess of Dorset, reminded us more of the football pitch than a royal palace."
 This was presumably a reference to his over-muscular legs.
-However, his athleticism did not fail to impress others, if not the criticism.
+However, his athleticism did not fail to impress others, if not the critics.
 Ninette de Valois, who gave lessons in ballet to students at the time, saw his potential and tried to entice him, unsuccessfully, into training as a ballet dancer.
-As an actor Esmond must have done something right for he was invited by Lillian Baylis to return for a second season at a salary of £1 a week, this time appearing in Dr Syn, Macbeth (playing at least four parts), King John, A Midsummer Night's Dream and more ballet and extra parts in operas such as Carmen and Lohengrin.
+As an actor Esmond must have done something right for he was invited by Lilian Baylis to return for a second season at a salary of £1 a week, this time appearing in Dr Syn, Macbeth (playing at least four parts), King John, A Midsummer Night's Dream and more ballet and extra parts in operas such as Carmen and Lohengrin.

 Servant to Macbeth - one of four parts Esmond

 played in the 1926/27 Old Vic production.